 When should I review and adjust my meal plan?

-Regularly review your meal plan based on your progress.
+Regularly review your meal plan in light of your progress.
 Make nutritional adjustments if needed.
 This ensures you stay aligned with your evolving weight loss goals.